gojek/proctor/docs/glossary.md

 # Proctor Glossary

 ### Execution context
-Execution context or context is a record of procs execution request by user to execute.
+Execution context (or simply context) is a record of an execution that happens on proctor, both from user execution request or invocation from the scheduler.
 Context contain data such as:
   * procs name
   * context name